itsrabei/signals-and-systems-PPU/README.md

 # Signals and Systems - PPU

-A comprehensive Signals and Systems course repository containing LaTeX lecture notes, interactive MATLAB applications, and auxiliary examples.
+A Signals and Systems course repository containing LaTeX lecture notes, interactive MATLAB applications, and solved examples.

 ## Overview

 This repository contains complete course materials for a Signals and Systems course, including:

 -   **LaTeX lecture series** covering topics from basic signal definitions through advanced frequency-domain analysis
 -   **Interactive MATLAB applications** for hands-on learning and visualization
-- **Auxiliary examples** providing additional practice problems and demonstrations
+-   **Solved examples** providing additional practice problems and worked solutions

 All lectures are written in LaTeX with TikZ/PGFPlots figures for high-quality mathematical typesetting and visualizations.